What Is Meth?

 If you’ve heard about meth, then you’ve probably heard about something called crystal meth as well.
-These two drugs are the same in effect but not appearance.
+These two drugs are the same in effect but not in appearance.
 The National Institute on Drug Abuse states that crystal meth gained its nickname largely for its texture.

-Both forms can also be made at home with some effort, which contributes to the increasing rate of meth addiction, as lower grade forms of meth can easily be manufactured despite attempts to curb access to ephedrine and other core ingredients in home meth recipes.
+Both forms can also be made at home with some effort, which contributes to the increasing rate of meth addiction, as lower-grade forms of meth can easily be manufactured despite attempts to curb access to ephedrine and other core ingredients in home meth recipes.

 What Are Meth Sores?

 Meth sores are one of the many harmful physical effects that methamphetamine users experience as they frequently use the drug.
 Most of the time, long-term meth users are typically the ones who suffer the most from these symptoms.
 Meth sores are similar to pimples or rashes in appearance.
 In contrast to the itching and scratching that many opioid users experience (or ‘dope sores’) the forms of irritation caused by methamphetamine use are often aggravated and aimed at extracting real or perceived blemishes from the dermis.

 They are red, sore, and may appear like acne if you aren’t looking closely enough.
 Meth sores are incredibly uncomfortable, itchy, and painful.
 They can also cause various side effects once they are formed.
 Harmful bacteria seeps into sores, causing skin infections to form.